Galois connecting call-by-value and call-by-name: The reasoning principle

-\Cref{theorem:galois-connections} provides a sufficient condition for the maps between the two evaluation orders to form Galois connections.
-By combining this sufficient condition with the above lemma, we arrive at our reasoning principle, which we state formally as \cref{theorem:cbv-cbn}.
-Recall that a program relation $\syntaxleq$ is a family of relations on CBPV programs, and that each program relation induces a contextual preorder $\ctxleq$.
-Given any program relation $\syntaxleq$, to show that the call-by-value and call-by-name translations of source-language expressions are related by $\ctxleq$ it is enough to find an adequate model involving a lax idempotent $\T$. \begin{theorem}[Relationship between call-by-value and call-by-name] Suppose we are given a program relation $\syntaxleq$, and a model of CBPV that is adequate with respect to $\syntaxleq$, and has a lax idempotent $\T$.
-If $\welltyped{\Gamma}{e}{\tau}$ then
+Recall that a program relation $\syntaxleq$ is a preorder on CBPV programs, and that each program relation induces a contextual preorder $\ctxleq$.
+Given any program relation $\syntaxleq$, to show that the call-by-value and call-by-name translations of source-language expressions are related by $\ctxleq$ it is enough to find an adequate model involving a lax idempotent $\T$: \begin{thm}[Relationship between call-by-value and call-by-name] Let $\M = (\C, \T)$ be a CBPV model that is adequate with respect to a given a program relation $\syntaxleq$.
+If $\T$ is lax idempotent, then for every source-language expression $\welltyped{\Gamma}{e}{\tau}$ we have